Turkey Club Roulades

 - Spread the turkey cutlets with Dijon-mayonnaise.
 Layer with ham, cheese and asparagus.
 Sprinkle with poultry seasoning and pepper.
 Roll up tightly and wrap with bacon.

-- Cook roulades in a large skillet over medium-high heat for 12-15 minutes, turning occasionally, or until bacon is crisp and turkey is no longer pink.
+- Cook roulades in a large skillet over medium-high heat until bacon is crisp and turkey is no longer pink, turning occasionally, 12-15 minutes.
 Combine sauce ingredients; serve with roulades.

 Nutrition Facts1 roulade with 1 tablespoon sauce: 224 calories, 11g fat (5g saturated fat), 64mg cholesterol, 1075mg sodium, 2g carbohydrate (1g sugars, 0 fiber), 25g protein.